groskwik/Roark-HP71B/README.md

 * Partial distributed load: Case 2a to 2f are implemented

 ## Usage
 The program asks for the inputs.
 The variable names are the same as defined in the Roark's.
+See demo below:

 ![](demo.gif)

 ## Outputs